West Highland Way Hike 2026

 Our goal

-Our goal is to raise $100,000 from our 22-person walking crew.
+Our goal is to raise $100,000 from our 22-person hiking crew.
 Through the funds we raise and the steps we take together along the West Highland Way, we’ll also be helping university students take their next steps into a community modeled on God’s love where they can explore life and faith.

 In recent years, the number of students participating at Roots has significantly increased.
 Though this is wonderful news, we’ve reached our capacity to serve the crowds, sadly resulting in having to turn students away from both events and serving opportunities upon graduation.
 That said, the funds raised will serve several crucial purposes: